Workshops generally run from 9:00am - 5:00pm.

 Attendees should have access to and basic knowledge of Excel.
 Analyses will also be demonstrated in SPSS and R, but no formal programming skills are required.

-Although no grades are given for courses, each participant will receive Continuing Education Units (CEUs) based on the number of contact hours.
+Although no grades are given for workshops, each participant will receive Continuing Education Units (CEUs) based on the number of contact hours.
 One CEU is equal to ten contact hours.
-Upon completion of this course each participant will receive a certificate, showing completion of the workshop and 2.1 CEUs.
+Upon completion, each participant will receive a certificate, showing completion of the workshop and 2.1 CEUs.